lydiazly/star-path-viewer/README.md

 ## Features

-- Input the date, location, and star infomation to view the star trail and rising/setting details.
+- Input the date, location, and star infomation to view the star path and rising/setting details.
 - Fetch the dates of the equinoxes and solstices of a given year.
 - Support Gregorian/Julian date input.
 - Location search, geographical position lookup, or enter the latitude and longitude manually.